Alternatives Guide

 2. RapPad: Best free pick with a community

 RapPad is a hip-hop hangout with a built-in editor.
 Runs in the browser and stays free on any phone.
-The rhyming dictionary is rap-tuned with near rhymes.
-The syllable counter is built in and never went anywhere, which is exactly the gap Rhymer's Block left.
+The rhyming dictionary is rap-tuned with near rhymes, and RapPad has a built-in syllable counter, which is exactly the gap Rhymer's Block left when it dropped its own.

 You also get a freestyle topic generator over a continuous beat.
 The Blueprint tool grades a finished verse, and a real public feed runs cyphers, battles, and voting.